Odizinne/QMS/README.md

 - Run QMS.exe
 - You can now toggle external monitor with a single click on the tray icon, or with `ctrl` + `alt` + `\`

+Modes:
+- Extend: Main display and secondary display
+- External: Secondary display only
+- Clone: Same image on all display

 ## To-do

 - Reimplement ddcci support with UI